 How rural is Myanmar actually?

-Myanmar is the largest country in South East Asia, I’ve been lucky enough to do some travelling and exploring on my days off so it’s been great to checkout and see a variety of different areas and towns.
+Myanmar is the largest country in South East Asia, I’ve been lucky enough to do some traveling and exploring on my days off so it’s been great to check out and sees a variety of different areas and towns.

 Everyone I know and have met here has worked in towns where there are shopping centers, malls, doctor clinics, restaurants etc. Although if you want to get out of the hustle and bustle you don’t have to travel far to visit rural areas.

 I have traveled to and seen some rural areas which are beautiful to experience, it’s nice to see how some people still actually live in small huts, in the places I have visited that are usually by small lakes and rivers, like little fishing towns, these areas are beginning to become familiar with tourism.